 BaconToday suggests pairing this drink “with some bacon-wrapped hot dogs and you’re good to go!
 For an appetizer, wrap up some garlic stuffed olives with a half slice of bacon, place a toothpick in the center to hold the bacon and olive together, and bake until crisp.”

 Remember, it’s great to enjoy your food, but if you pig out too much, your spending could take you straight from hog heaven to wallowing in the mud (yes, more ridiculous pork-related metaphors).
 It’s easy to keep your credit scores in good shape by paying your bills on time, keeping your credit card balances low and watching for signs of identity theft and unauthorized transactions on your accounts.
-You can keep track of your credit by getting your two free credit scores, updated monthly, at Credit.com.
+You can keep track of your credit by getting your two free credit scores, updated every 14 days, at Credit.com.